nguyentran0212/iegems-website/_draft/2022-10-18-review-shanling-up4.md

 - Even with Andromeda and orchestral recording, the soundstage of UP4 does not extend as wide and deep as some other competitors
 - Audio delay with all Bluetooth codec
 - User interface and interaction can be a bit cryptic
-- Potential firmware issue that leads to choppy sound.

 UP4 is a competent and well-designed product.
 I love the volume wheel.
 For casual listeners, UP4 can handle most of your music listening needs and give you a bit of room for future upgrades with the 2.5mm balanced output.
 For seasoned listeners, UP4 offers various sound signatures that you can change on the fly.